A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Discussion

-As described in the introductory tutorial, cSTMs are recommended when the number of states is considered ``not too large''.\textsuperscript{ \hyperlink{ref-Siebert2012c}{15}} Incorporating time-dependency in cSTMs using the provided approaches requires expanding the number of states by creating a multidimensional array for simulation-time dependency and/or creating tunnel states for state-residence time dependency, increasing the amount of computer memory (RAM) required.
+As described in the introductory tutorial, cSTMs are recommended when the number of states is considered ``not too large.''\textsuperscript{ \hyperlink{ref-Siebert2012c}{23}} Incorporating time dependence in cSTMs using the provided approaches requires expanding the number of states by creating a multidimensional array for simulation-time dependence and/or creating tunnel states for state-residence time dependence, increasing the amount of computer memory (RAM) required.
+For example, as state-residence time dependence extends in more health states, the total number of health states will increase, causing a ``state explosion'`.
 It is possible to build reasonably complex time-dependent cSTMs in R as long as there is sufficient RAM to store the transition probability array and outputs of interest.
 For example, a typical PC with 8GB of RAM can handle a transition probability array of about 1,000 states and 600 time-cycle slices.
-However, if a high degree of granularity is desired, the dimensions of these data objects can grow quickly; if the required number of states gets too large and difficult to code, it may be preferable to use a stochastic (Monte Carlo) version of the state-transition model -- often called individual-based state-transition models (iSTM) or microsimulation models -- rather than a cohort simulation model.\textsuperscript{ \hyperlink{ref-Siebert2012c}{15}} In an iSTM, the risks and rewards of simulated individuals need not depend only on a current health state; they may also depend on an individual's characteristics and attributes.
+However, if a high degree of granularity is desired, the dimensions of these data objects can grow quickly; if the required number of states gets too large and difficult to code, it may be preferable to use a stochastic (Monte Carlo) version of the state-transition model -- often called individual-based state-transition models (iSTM) or microsimulation models -- rather than a cohort simulation model.\textsuperscript{ \hyperlink{ref-Siebert2012c}{23}} In an iSTM, the risks and rewards of simulated individuals need not depend only on a current health state; they may also depend on an individual's characteristics and attributes.
 In addition, modelers can store health state history and other events over time for each individual to determine the risk of new events and corresponding costs and effects.
 Thus, we recommend carefully considering the required model structure before implementing it.
-An iSTM will also require additional functions to describe the dependency of transition probabilities and rewards on individuals' history.
-In a previous tutorial, we showed how to construct these functions for an iSTM using the Sick-Sicker example.\textsuperscript{ \hyperlink{ref-Krijkamp2018}{28}}
+An iSTM will require additional functions to describe the dependence of transition probabilities and rewards on individuals' histories.
+A previous tutorial showed how to construct these functions for an iSTM using the Sick-Sicker example.\textsuperscript{ \hyperlink{ref-Krijkamp2018}{29}}